PVHS Guidance Webpage

 If you are a parent or guardian who’s child is struggling with other emotional or academic concerns such as anxiety, unmotivation, organization, time management, or is exhibiting difficulties in reading, math, or writing, the following websites are very useful.

 May is AP Testing month.
 The dates for the 2023-24 AP exams are below.
 The fees for this year’s AP exams are $86.00.
-The PV academic boosters will generously reimburse students 1/2 of the cost of each exam after the student completes their exams.
 Students who are enrolled in the free and reduced lunch program are not charged a fee for the AP exams.